JoseParrenoGarcia/alumbra-comares/docs/plan.md

 Audit milestones are intentionally not Haiku-led by default.
 Where external research is needed, the milestone file includes a human-run prompt so results from ChatGPT, Claude, Grok, or another provider can be pasted back into the repo workflow.

+### More ideas
+1. Mobile first needs review of section sizes - right now really big sections
+2. Mobile first would benefit from carousels: example, for testimonials or events

 ## Design Reference

 All build milestones (M3–M12) must follow [`docs/style.md`](style.md).